 |Apex||3.70 GPA or higher on a 4.00 scale||No||Apply for Admission to UO by January 15.
 All admission application materials must be received by the Office of Admissions by February 15.|

-The ICSP scholarship awards tuition-waiver scholarships of $9,000–$35,000 per year for up to 15 credits per term each year.
+The ICSP scholarship is a partial to full tuition scholarship.
 Scholarships apply to tuition only and are based on financial need, academic merit, and the ability to make presentations to diverse groups of people.
 The ICSP scholarship has a cultural service component that requires students to give presentations about their home country to children, community organizations, and UO students, faculty, and staff.
 ICSP scholarships are renewable.